qmk/qmk_firmware/keyboards/scorpius_m32/readme.md

 ## Details

-There are currently 2 ways to enter the Bootloader
+There are 2 methods to enter Bootloader

-The 1st way: 1 SW2 appears on the PCB and enters the Bootloader when the USB (power) is plugged in when clicked 2nd way: Use QMK Bootmagic
+Method 1  : press the key(SW2) and plug-in USB at the same time Method 2 : To use QMK Bootmagic way.
-Use Row:0 Col:0 =>ESC key to enter Bootloader when inserting USB (power) after pressing ESC key
+To press "ESC" key and then plug-in USB